 Playing Game A in the tech sector is an example of the use of our collective willpower to Control the most natural evolution of society.
 This is the opposite of Love.

-Tech Talk: The Love Paradigm
+Game B: The Love Paradigm

 Holochain does this by allowing application data (not just HTML text) to be stored in a peer-to-peer fashion, rather than in traditional database modalities.
 This allows costs to be distributed across the network as well, opening the door to a whole new paradigm of regenerative business models to emerge.
 Holochain changes the business of software, and when software changes, everything that uses software changes.
-We now have the opportunity to replace one of the core engines that is powering and optimizing our human socioeconomic game.
+We now have the opportunity to replace one of the core engines that is powering and optimizing our human socioeconomic game (Game A).

 Algorithmically Identifying Loving Kindness in a Socioeconomic System